How to make a Card Game / Tarot Deck

 Sell: This is where you will load images for your shop page, set the MSRP for the game, and publish your game for sale.

-Test: This is where you can enter your game into an art test or sanity test.
+Test: This is where you can purchase an art test or sanity test for your game, or enter it into a contest.

-Crowd Sale: This section is for filling out the information for submitting your game for a crowd sale.
+Crowd Sale: This section is for creating and applying for a crowd sale for your game.

-You can click on a component type, search by keyword, etc. For example, if you're making a card deck, click on "Cards," then on "Add to Game" next to the card size you wish to use.
+Here, you can click on a component type, search by keyword, etc. Click on "Cards," then on "Add to Game" next to the card size you wish to use.

 You can watch a tutorial about how to design images using our templates here: https://youtu.be/8IDecwxMakY